exaile/exaile/doc/dev/plugin_guide.rst

     Name=_('Plugin Name')
     Description=_('Something that describes your plugin.
 Also mention any extra dependencies.')
     Category=_('Development')

+The following two attributes are optional:

+* `Platforms` - A list of the platforms your plugin works on.
+If you have no specific requirements, omitting this argument or using an empty list is fine.
+The values of the list are the sys.platform value.
+* `RequiredModules` - If your plugin requires a module that may not be present on all installations of exaile (eg, modules like gtk are always going to be present, so don't need to specify those), then you should specify it here.

 .. note:: Name and Description are what show up in the plugin manager.
           Category is used to list your plugin alongside other plugins.
+          Platforms and RequiredModules are used to filter out the plugin on inappropriate platforms.

 Before Exaile 3.4, __init__.py was required to define at least two methods, enable() and disable().
 However, Exaile 3.4 introduced a new way to write